Getting Started with HTL getting-started-with-htl

 The SLY Element the-sly-element

-A central concept of HTL is to offer the possibility of reusing existing HTML elements to define block statements, which avoid the need of inserting additional delimiters to define where the statement starts and ends.
-This unobtrusive annotation of the markup to transform a static HTML into a functioning dynamic template offers the benefit of not breaking the validity of the HTML code, and therefore to still properly display, even as static files.
+A central concept of HTL is to offer the possibility of reusing existing HTML elements to define block statements.
+This reuse avoids the need of inserting additional delimiters to define where the statement starts and ends.
+Annotating the markup unobtrusively transforms static HTML into a dynamic template without breaking HTML validity, ensuring proper display even as static files.

 However, sometimes there might not be an existing element at the exact location where a block statement has to be inserted.
-For such cases, it is possible to insert a special sly element that will be automatically removed from the output, while executing the attached block statements and displaying its content accordingly.
+In such cases, you can insert a special sly element.
+This element is automatically removed from the output while running the attached block statements and displaying its content accordingly.

 <sly data-sly-test="${properties.jcr:title && properties.jcr:description}">